-Expect over-the-top grandeur from this hotel inspired by the 254-year-old French crystal brand of the same name.
-In addition to nearly 15,000 pieces of Baccarat stemware and fixtures, the Baccarat Hotel is home to the world’s first dedicated spa by skincare brand La Mer and a luxury car service available for journeys spanning just several blocks.
-Tip: Don’t leave without ‘gramming the dazzling 64-arm Baccarat chandelier in the hotel’s Grand Salon.
+Expect over-the-top grandeur from this hotel, inspired by the 250-plus-year-old French crystal brand of the same name.
+In addition to nearly 15,000 pieces of Baccarat stemware and fixtures, the Baccarat Hotel is home to the USA’s first dedicated spa by skincare brand La Mer, and a luxury car service is available for local journeys.
+Rooms appear like something out of a fairytale – thick vine illustrations twist across the walls, and crimson roses sit on marble countertops, contrasting with the snow-white Mascioni linens that line the pillowy king-size beds.
+Don’t leave without taking a picture of the dazzling 64-arm Baccarat chandelier in the hotel’s Grand Salon.

-Though located in a 109-year-old building, the cool New York Edition specializes in “new luxury for a new generation.”
-Creator and Studio 54 legend Ian Schrager fills the Flatiron property with custom Le Labo amenities in a scent exclusive to the Edition, black-and-white photography by renowned fashion photographer Melvin Sokolsky, and other glamorous features.
-At the center of the hotel is its Michelin-starred Clocktower restaurant, which boasts a billiards room and a bar gilded in 24-carat gold, in addition to contemporary British cuisine.
+Though located in a century-old building, the cool New York EDITION specializes in “new luxury for a new generation.”
+Creator and Studio 54 legend Ian Schrager fills the Flatiron property with custom Le Labo amenities in a scent exclusive to the hotel, black-and-white photography by renowned fashion photographer Melvin Sokolsky and other glamorous features.
+At the center of the hotel is its Michelin-star restaurant, The Clocktower, which boasts a billiards room, a bar gilded in 24-karat gold and contemporary British cuisine.

-Opened by a distinguished New York family in 1904, The St. Regis New York has been a Big Apple icon ever since.
-The pampering here (no doubt on par with the kind Colonel John Jacob Astor IV received himself) is legendary, as is the St. Regis butler service, which is included with every room.
-If one does want to lift a finger here, they can use it to hold a Bloody Mary at the King Cole Bar, where the drink was invented in 1934.
+Opened by a distinguished New York family in 1904, The St Regis New York is a Big Apple icon.
+The pampering here (no doubt on par with the kind Colonel John Jacob Astor IV received himself) is legendary, as is the St Regis butler service that comes with every lavishly decorated room.
+If you do want to lift a finger here, you can use it to hold a bloody mary at the King Cole Bar, where the drink was invented in 1934.